 36.9.2.1 Prepayment of Wheeling Access Charge for Allocated CRRs

 An OBAALSE will be required to prepay relevant Wheeling Access Charges, to be calculated as described in this section and further specified in the Business Practice Manual, for the full term of the Monthly CRRs, Seasonal CRRs and Long Term CRRs it intends to nominate in order to participate in the CRR Allocation processes and be allocated CRRs.
 To be eligible for the allocation of Seasonal CRRs or Monthly CRRs the OBAALSE must submit the full required prepayment and have it accepted by the CAISO prior to the OBAALSE’s submission of nominations for the relevant annual or monthly CRR Allocation, except as provided below in Section 36.9.2.2.
 To be eligible for nominations of Long Term CRRs, the OBAALSE must submit the full prepayment and have it accepted by the CAISO prior to the OBAALSE’s submission of nominations of Long Term CRRs in Tier LT, except as provided below in Section 36.9.2.2.
 For each MW of Monthly CRR, Seasonal CRR or Long Term CRR to be nominated the nominating OBAALSE must prepay one MW of the relevant Wheeling Access Charge, which equals the per-MWh WAC that is associated with the Scheduling Point the OBAALSE intends to nominate as a CRR Sink and that is expected at the time the CRR Allocation process is conducted to be applicable for the period of the CRR nominated, times the number of hours comprising the period of the CRR nominated as further specified in the applicable Business Practice Manual.
+The CAISO will credit any monthly payment obligation for Wheeling Access Charges by an OBAALSE for a monthly Wheeling Through Priority obtained under Section 23.4, toward the OBAALSE’s prepayment obligation in this section 36.9.2.1.
+Such OBAALSE must prepay the difference in accordance with the applicable prepayment timeline herein.
+Any applicable credit check would be done based on the full value owed, including both the prepayment amount and the amount to be credited.

 * * * * *